Kramtoske/license-Compliance/README.md

 The script performs the following steps:

-1. **Load HTML Template**: Reads the HTML template from `template.html`.
-2. **Download SPDX Licenses**: Fetches the SPDX license data from the URL `https://raw.githubusercontent.com/spdx/license-list-data/main/json/licenses.json`.
+1. **Download SPDX Licenses**: Fetches the SPDX license data from the URL `https://raw.githubusercontent.com/spdx/license-list-data/main/json/licenses.json`.
-3. **Scan SBOM Files**: Scans all JSON files in the `sboms` directory and extracts unique components.
+2. **Scan SBOM Files**: Scans all JSON files in the `sboms` directory and extracts unique components.
-4. **Extract License Information**: For each component, extracts license information and ensures URLs are taken from the SPDX data.
+3. **Extract License Information**: For each component, extracts license information and ensures URLs are taken from the SPDX data.
-5. **Generate Outputs**: Writes the license compliance information to `license_compliance.txt` and `license_compliance.html`.
+4. **Generate Outputs**: Writes the license compliance information to `license_compliance.txt` and `license_compliance.html`.
 Additionally, generates `licenses_text.txt` and `licenses_text.html` containing detailed license texts.

 # Script Description